ijwhite/mqttitude/docs/features.md

 * publishes this locations via MQTT to the configured server while in foreground and background.

-* The current location can be send immediately by the user.
+* The current location can be send on request.

 ### Configuration